ThomSab/KalmanFilter/README.md

 ## KalmanFilter
-Custom implementation of the Kalman-Bucy-Filter as a part of my Bachelor Thesis.
+Custom implementation of the Kalman-Bucy-Filter as a part of my Bachelor Thesis at Freie Universität Berlin.
-Description are passages taken directly from the thesis:
+The thesis and implementation are briefly summarized below:

 ## Thesis